Latest news

 March, and one bit of good news this year is that commercial fishing for Sandeels is to be banned in Scottish waters.
 But this is possibly too little too late.

 These important wee fish have been exploited for years, primarily for processing into feed for farmed salmon , pigs and other livestock.
 Modern fishing technology enables boats to encircle and hoover up entire shoals.
 And only 10% of the feed is converted into biomass i.e. 10 tonnes of Sandeels may yield 1 tonne of Salmon.
+(And that's whole salmon, not all of which is used by the consumer.)

 And pollution and parasites from marine fish farms affect Scotlands wild migratory fish populations (salmon and sea trout) which, in some locations, have been virtually wiped out.